Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Experimental Results

 \subsubsection{Dynamic FSM Tracking}

-We demonstrate TOUCAN's ability to track a dynamically changing free submodule (FSM) from streaming multiway data with missing entries.
+We demonstrate TOUCAN's ability to track a dynamically changing FSM from streaming multiway data with missing entries.
 We generate a random orthonormal basis $\tensor{U}$ for various tubal-ranks from an i.i.d.
 Gaussian distribution and draw 2-D lateral slices by t-product with i.i.d.
 Gaussian weights.
-We sample 70\% of the entries/tubes at random.
-At each iteration, for TOUCAN's estimate $\widehat{\tensor{U}}$, we measure $\|\widehat{\tensor{U}} * \widehat{\tensor{U}}^* - \tensor{U} * \tensor{U}^*\|_F / \|\tensor{U} * \tensor{U}^*\|_F$.
-We simulate abrupt FSM changes by randomly reinitializing the underlying FSM every 500 slices.
-The simulation results in Fig. \ref{fig:numerical}(c) show TOUCAN's ability to reliably re-estimate each new FSM.
+50\% of the tensor entries are sampled at random, and we record the NRMSE of the completed tensor slice $\|\slice{X}_{t,\text{est.}} - \slice{X}_{t,\text{true}}\|_F / \|\slice{X}_{t,\text{true}}\|_F$.
+The experiment simulates abrupt system dynamics by randomly reinitializing the underlying FSM every 500 slices.
+The results in Fig. \ref{fig:synth_batch}(e),(f) illustrate TOUCAN's ability to adaptively re-estimate each new FSM and capture system dynamics that the batch algorithms cannot, as they compute estimates based on the entire batch of data collected over time.